Almost every iPhone owner will be using iOS 15’s Private Relay soon

 So it’s not an easy yes.

 But I can imagine Apple tackling it, possibly at high-value levels of iCloud+ thanks to the extra costs.
 And that would be a pretty significant privacy game-changer and marketing measurement milestone.
-Even if Apple doesn’t, however, my assumption is that Apple will change what metadata can accompany requests and potentially even scramble the metadata that it does allow to break fingerprinting-based tracking.
+Even if Apple doesn’t, however, my assumption is that Apple will change what metadata can accompany requests and potentially even scramble any metadata that it does allow to break non-privacy-compliant forms of attribution.

 Time, ultimately, will tell.